 Photo of iridescent-blue leaves – can see why they call it a peacock begonia!

 View this post on Instagram

 Online you’ll see reports of “two forms” of Begonia pavonina: the metallic-green (and difficult to grow) type and a ‘blue form’ which is easier to grow.
 This latter ‘blue form’ seems to be very common in North America (compared to the green form) and it’s sold on a few online shops.
 Based on what I’ve seen with my plant, intuition tells me that this “easier blue form” is actually the hybrid I mentioned above, and that’s why it’s easier to grow.
 In the orchid hobby this is referred to as “hybrid vigor” and it happens when a hybrid is made of two difficult species.
-The progeny inherit a greater range of genetic traits than either species along, and thus are able to survive in a broader ranges of conditions—this often makes them seem easier to grow, simply because they’re more tolerant than the parent plants.
-If you consider for example that one plant is adapted to grow in alkaline soils, while the other has a faster growth rate, then a hybrid of those two plants could result in plants that are both tollerante of alkaline soil AND grow quickly.
+The progeny inherit a greater range of genetic traits than either parent species and thus, the hybrids are able to survive in a broader ranges of conditions—this often makes them seem easier to grow, simply because they’re more tolerant than the parent plants.
+If you consider for example that one plant is adapted to grow in alkaline soils, while the other has a faster growth rate, then a hybrid of those two plants could result in plants that are both tolerant of alkaline soil AND grow quickly.
 If you’re interested, I’ve covered more of my thoughts comparing traits in my plant to traits in the species pavonina down at the bottom of this article.
 If you have the ‘blue form Begonia pavonina’, you should still find this article helpful.